Upload Source Videos from Your Device

 3. Choose videos from your computer

-You can also drag video files into the upload area.
-The dialog says Drag and drop or select files to upload.
+Click Select source videos and choose your videos, or drag them into the area marked Drag and drop or select files to upload.

 The Add source videos dialog with device upload options